katwalreeezan/CodeDuo_Assignment/README.md

 5. **Run the Development Server**
    - Once you've set up the environment variables, you can start the development server by running:
-     "npm run dev"
+     `npm run dev`
    This command will compile the code and start a development server.
-You should be able to access your application at the specified local URL (usually `http://localhost:3000`).
+You should be able to access your application at the specified local URL (usually `http://localhost:5173/`).

 6. **Accessing the Application**
    - Open your web browser and navigate to the local URL where your application is running (e.g., `http://localhost:5173/`).